vmware-archive/watch-proxy/README.md

 Dependencies are managed via [dep](https://github.com/golang/dep) and will need to installed if you choose to update the dependencies.
 All dependencies are commited in the `vendor` dir.

-To develop and test Quartermaster locally, the controller accepts a kubeconfig file to interact with a cluster.
+To develop and test watch-proxy locally, the controller accepts a kubeconfig file to interact with a cluster.
 Otherwise the pod's service account would be used, which is desired for real deployment.
 To run against a local kubeconfig, the command would be as follows.

 ```bash
 make run KUBECONFIG=~/.kube/config